 Black Or White Pepper

-Black pepper is a staple spice that is placed in every kitchen.
-White pepper also works well as a paprika substitute.
+Black and white pepper are a staple spice in every kitchen and can work well as a paprika substitute.
 However, black pepper and white pepper can’t replace the iconic red color of paprika.
 If you don’t mind the color, please use this substitute in an equal amount to paprika.

 Crushed Red Pepper Flakes